 To spice up one of their marketing texts, they added in a link to an online game they created called ‘Cado Crusher.
 Playing the game would earn customers a free order of chips and guac with their next purchase!
 Not only did this inspire more clicks, but the added engagement makes it more likely a customer would follow through and redeem their prize at one of their locations.

-When it comes to better engagement with your target audience, text marketing provides ample opportunity.
+When it comes to better engagement with your target audience, creative SMS marketing provides ample opportunity.
 If these examples prove anything, it’s that the only limit is your own innovation!